 The examiners found 36 violations of § 38.2-1906 D of the Code of Virginia.
+The company failed to use the rules and/or rates on file with the Bureau.
-The a.
-In six instances, the company failed to use the correct discounts and/or b.
-In one instance, the company failed to apply accident and conviction surcharge points under its SDIP correctly.

-d.
-In two instances, the company failed to use the correct tier eligibility criteria.

-e.
-In one instance, the company failed to use the correct base and/or final rates.
+- In six instances, the company failed to use the correct discounts and/or surcharges. - In one instance, the company failed to apply accident and conviction surcharge points under its SDIP correctly. - c.
+In 22 instances, the company failed to use the correct symbol. - d.
+In two instances, the company failed to use the correct tier eligibility criteria. - e.
+In one instance, the company failed to use the correct base and/or final rates. - f.

-f.
 In four instances, the company failed to obtain credit information in accordance with its filed rules.